-To get started with this collection of Optimal Power Flow models, you will need the following items.
+To get started with this collection of Optimal Power Flow models:

 - Download and install the latest version of GAMS.

-- Download and extract the Testcases suite from the the Data Utilities and Test Cases section into a suitable directory, for example, /path/data/testcases.
+- Download and extract the Testcase Suite from the the Data Utilities and Test Cases section into a suitable directory, for example, /path/data/testcases.

-- Consult the model options document located in the Model Archive section to see the available runtime options.
+- Consult the Model Options in the Model Archive section to see the available runtime options.

-- To utilize the Data Utilities archive, download and extract the Data Utilities archive from the Data Utilities and Test Cases section into a suitable directory, for example, /path/data/utils.
-Consult the Data Utilities documentation located in the same section to see the available runtime options.
+- Download and extract the Data Utilities Archive from the Data Utilities and Test Cases section into a suitable directory, for example, /path/data/utils.
+Consult the Data Utilities Documentation to view available runtime options.